Permafrost/Tundra/README.md

 * #### tundra.list.document:pivot

-  Returns a given `IData[]` document list pivoted on a given key.
+  Returns a given `IData[]` document list pivoted on a given list of keys.

   For example, given an `IData[]` document list that includes the following two items (represented in [JSON] form):

       $list = [
-        { "name": "Bob",  "phone": "1234 5678" },
+        { "id": "1", name": "Bob",  "phone": "1234 5678" },
-        { "name": "Jane", "phone": "2345 6789" }
+        { "id": "2", name": "Jane", "phone": "2345 6789" }
       ]

-  A pivot on the key `name` would return the following `IData` document, where each list item is now associated with that item's value of the pivot key:
+  A pivot on the key `name` would return the following `IData` document, where each list item is now associated with the value associated with the pivot key:

       $document = {
-        "Bob":  { "name": "Bob",  "phone": "1234 5678" },
+        "Bob":  { "id": "1", "name": "Bob",  "phone": "1234 5678" },
-        "Jane": { "name": "Jane", "phone": "2345 6789" }
+        "Jane": { "id": "2", "name": "Jane", "phone": "2345 6789" }
       }

   Alternatively, a pivot on the key `phone` would instead return the following `IData` document:

       $document = {
-        "1234 5678": { "name": "Bob",  "phone": "1234 5678" },
+        "1234 5678": { "id": "1", "name": "Bob",  "phone": "1234 5678" },
-        "2345 6789": { "name": "Jane", "phone": "2345 6789" }
+        "2345 6789": { "id": "2", "name": "Jane", "phone": "2345 6789" }
       }

+  Lastly, a pivot on both the keys `id` and `name` would construct a compound key using the values associated with each key from each item, delimited by default with the character `:`, as follows:

+      $document = {
+        "1:Bob":  { "id": "1", "name": "Bob",  "phone": "1234 5678" },
+        "2:Jane": { "id": "2", "name": "Jane", "phone": "2345 6789" }
+      }

-  Although the difference between the `IData[]` document list and `IData` document representations appear subtle, a pivot of a `IData[]` document list on a primary key returns an `IData` document that can be efficiently accessed by key, rather than having to iterate over the list to find a specific item by key.
+  Although the difference between the `IData[]` document list and IData document representations appear subtle, a pivot of a `IData[]` document list on a primary key returns an `IData` document that can be efficiently accessed by key, rather than having to iterate over the list to find a specific item by key.

   * Inputs:
     * `$list` is the `IData[]` document list to be pivoted.
-    * `$key` is the key to pivot on, with the following caveats:
+    * `$keys` is the list of keys to pivot on, with the following
+      caveats:
-      * If the key doesn't exist in an item, that item is not included in the resulting pivot.
+      * If a key doesn't exist in an item, that item is not included in the resulting pivot.
-      * If the key is associated with a null value in an item, that item is not included in the resulting pivot.
+      * If a key is associated with a null value in an item, that item is not included in the resulting pivot.
-      * If the key is associated with the same value in multiple items, only the first item is included in the resulting pivot.
+      * If a key is associated with the same value in multiple items, only the first item is included in the resulting pivot.
+    * `$delimiter` is an optional character to use for separating the values that form a compound key, when multiple pivot keys are specified.
   * Outputs:
-    * `$document` is the `IData` document pivoted representation of the given `$list`.
+    * `$document` is the IData document pivoted representation of the given `$list`.

 * #### tundra.list.document:prepend